Guido of Arezzo: Works

 Four works are securely attributed to Guido: the Micrologus, the Prologus in antiphonarium, the Regulae rhythmicae and the Epistola ad Michaelem.

 The Epistola ad Michaelem is the only one not a formal musical treatise; it was written directly after Guido's trip to Rome, perhaps in 1028, but no later than 1033.
 All three musical treatises were written before the Epistola ad Michaelem, as Guido mentions each of them in it.
 More specifically, the Micrologus can be dated to after 1026, as in the preliminary dedicatory letter to Tebald, Guido congratulates him for his 1026 plans for the new St Donatus church.
-Though the Prologus in antiphonarium was begun in Pomposa (1013–1025), it seems to have not been completed until 1030.
+Though the Prologus in antiphonarium began in Pomposa (1013–1025), it seems to not have been completed until 1030.